CURRICULUM

 etc.

-Classroom Instructor Course Overview Remarks
+Instructor Course Overview Remarks

-This lecture will discuss the structure, classification, chemical synthesis, and reaction with target biomolecules of natural organic compounds (macrolides, peptides, and carbohydrates) for understanding the biological phenomenon through organic chemistry.
+0AJED17 Advanced Bioorganic Chemistry 1 1.0 1, 2 FallABC Intensive Yoshida Masahito This lecture will discuss the structure, classification, chemical synthesis, and reaction with target biomolecules of natural organic compounds (macrolides, peptides, and carbohydrates) for understanding the biological phenomenon based on organic chemistry.
+In addition, solution-phase multistep synthesis and the other novel synthetic methods (solid-phase synthesis and flow synthesis) will be described.
 Moreover, the latest research topics will be introduced to explain the importance of current organic chemistry in the life science field.
-Open in even number years.
+Open in odd number academic years.

 Delivered in English upon request

-0AJME04 Biomaterials 1 1.0 1, 2 FallAB Mon2 Chen Guoping,
+0AJME04 Biomaterials 1 1.0 1, 2 FallAB Mon2 Taguchi Tetsushi,

 Online(Synchronous)

-0AL0402 Data Analysis 4 2.0 1, 2 FallAB Mon3,4 Igarashi Yasuhiko,
+0AL0402 Data Analysis 4 2.0 1, 2 FallAB Mon3,4 Ye Xiucai,

-Fukuchi Kazuto
+Fukuchi Kazuto,

 Online(Asynchronous)

-0AL5306 Human Factors 4 1.0 1, 2 Sum Vac Intensive 学外 Abe Genya,
+0AL5306 Human Factors 4 1.0 1, 2 Sum Vac Intensive Abe Genya,

 ALZAMILI HUSAM MUSLIM HANTOOSH,

-Itoh Makoto
+Itoh Makoto,

 The lecture explains the basic concepts and theories of various human factors related to risk and resilience, and provides examples of concrete solutions, including the latest research trends in the automotive and other fields.
 In particular, we will focus on human perception and cognitive functions and their impact on driving and other aspects of vehicle operation.
 Moreover methods for improving driving safety will be studied. face-to-face

-0AL5409 Data Engineering I 1 2.0 1, 2 FallAB Tue3,4 3Z0110 Amagasa Toshiyuki,
+0AL5409 Data Engineering I 1 2.0 1, 2 FallAB Tue3,4 Amagasa Toshiyuki,

 Shiokawa Hiroaki,